Praise makes you feel good—

 Make Professional Editing Work For You

-Payments are accepted via credit card, direct deposit, and PayPal.
+Payments are accepted via credit card, direct deposit/bank transfer, Venmo, Zelle, Interac and PayPal.
+All fees are quoted in US dollars.

 Ready to start?